pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a new variable that tracks the amount of apples the player has collected.
+Add a new variable called `Stage.apples` to the stage that tracks the amount of apples the player has collected and set it to `0`.
+Show it on the stage.

 {{< learner-task-help >}}